Best Time to Paraglide in Georgia

 June, July and August are the best months — warm weather, stable thermals and long daylight hours at all locations.

 Winter flying in Gudauri is possible for experienced pilots on good weather days.
-Tandem flights are rare in winter.
+Tandem flights are usual in winter.

-The season starts in early April and runs through October.
+The season of paragliding starts in December and runs through October.
 Peak season is June to September.

 All flights depend on weather conditions.
 If weather is poor, flights are rescheduled free of charge or fully refunded.